sagar7993/gatsby-wordpress-typescript-scss-blog/README.md

 - GATSBY_GOOGLE_ANALYTICS (Optional)
 This is your Google Analytics tracking id.

+- GATSBY_STATICMAN_BASE (Optional)
+This is the base URL of the of your Staticman instance.
+You can use either the public Staticman instance or host your own.
+Note: This is required to enable comments on the website.

 Note: Any new environment variables you want to define MUST have the `GATSBY_` prefix.
 You can access them using `process.env.GATSBY_MY_ENVIRONMENT_VARIABLE`.
 Also, `process.env` object cannot be de-structured.
 To access any variable from this object, use the full variable name.

 For example, the following code will NOT work.